Dimensional crossover of bound complexes in a two-species Bose-Hubbard lattice: Correlations and dynamics: Conclusions

 Looking forward, the insights gained in this work provide a robust foundation for several future research avenues.
-A natural extension is to study the species imbalance case, and how these few-body bound complexes gradually evolve into self-bound lattice liquids at finite density~\cite{machida_2022, morera_2023, perezcruz_2025}.
-Addressing this crossover will likely require a synergistic approach that combines exact diagonalization with advanced ab-initio methods such as ML-MCTDHX \cite{Cao2013,cao2017, Englezos2024,paolo_2025}.
+A natural extension is to study the hopping imbalance case \cite{giri_2021, giri_2022}, or species imbalance case, and how these few-body bound complexes gradually evolve into self-bound lattice liquids at finite density~\cite{machida_2022, morera_2023, perezcruz_2025}.
+Addressing this crossover will likely require a synergistic approach that combines exact diagonalization with advanced \emph{ab initio} methods such as ML-MCTDHX \cite{Cao2013,cao2017, Englezos2024,paolo_2025}.
 A particularly intriguing direction involves extending this framework to Bose-Fermi or Fermi-Fermi mixtures \cite{onofrio_2016}, where Pauli blocking is expected to introduce unique constraints on the formation of bound states.
-Furthermore, investigating the role of long-range interactions, such as dipolar couplings \cite{chomaz_2022}, could reveal new features due to anisotropic interactions (depending on the orientation of dipoles) in the few-body phase diagram.
+Furthermore, investigating the role of long-range interactions, such as dipolar couplings \cite{chomaz_2022}, could reveal additional features due to anisotropic interactions (depending on the orientation of dipoles) in the few-body phase diagram.
 Finally, our established quench protocols offer a clear roadmap for future experiments.
 Utilizing quantum gas microscopy \cite{gross_2017,gross_2021}, it is now feasible to probe the real-time synthesis and fragmentation of these exotic quantum complexes with single-site resolution, providing a direct experimental test of the correlation dynamics predicted here.

-{\it Acknowledgments}--- D.~G. acknowledges discussions with Ralf Klemt at a conference at MPIKS, Dresden.
+{\it Acknowledgments}--- D.G. acknowledges discussions with Ralf Klemt at a conference at MPIPKS, Dresden.
 We also thank T.~Arnone~Cardinale, L.~Chergui, M.~Schubert, and P.~St\"urmer for discussions.
 Financial support from the Knut and Alice Wallenberg Foundation through the Wallenberg Centre for Quantum Technology as well as Grant~KAW2023.0322, and the Swedish Research Council (Grant No.~2022-03654 VR) is gratefully acknowledged.
-K.~M. acknowledges financial support from the JSPS Postdoctoral Fellowship (Fellowship No.~P25029) during the later stages of this work.
+Part of the computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS), partially funded by the Swedish Research Council through Grant Agreement No. 2022-06725 VR.
+K.M. acknowledges financial support from the JSPS Postdoctoral Fellowship (Fellowship No.~P25029) and JSPS KAKENHI Grant (Grant No. JP26K00638).

+\emph{Data availability}--- The data that support the findings of this article are openly available at \cite{gaur_2026_zenodo}.

-\section{Two-body states-- \emph{$AB$ pair}}
+\section{Two-body states-- $AB$ pair}